Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: UAV Deconfliction Environment

 Here, $C$ represents a scaling constant, ${P}_g = (x_d, y_d, z_d)$ is the target position, and $d({P}, {P}_g)$ denotes the Euclidean distance between the current position of the UAV and its target.
 Consider the velocity of an obstacle at the position of the UAV ${P}$, denoted by ${v}_{\text{obs}}\left ({P} \right )$.
 The resulting velocity of the UAV, influenced by the disturbance in the attractive flow field caused by the repulsive flow field of the obstacles expressed as

-where, $\overline{M}(\rho, \varsigma, \varphi)$ represents the modulation function that accounts for the interaction between the desired velocity of the UAV toward the target destination and the obstacle-induced velocity, using the parameters $\rho$, $\varsigma$ and $\varphi$ as detailed in \cite{zhang2021adaptive} provided in Appendix \ref{IFDS}. $\sigma$ controls the repulsive force from obstacles, $\rho$ adjusts the attractive force toward the goal, and $\varphi$ refers to the direction of the UAV.
+where, $\overline{M}(\rho, \varsigma, \vartheta)$ represents the modulation function that accounts for the interaction between the desired velocity of the UAV toward the target destination and the obstacle-induced velocity, using the parameters $\rho$, $\varsigma$ and $\vartheta$ as detailed in \cite{zhang2021adaptive} provided in Appendix \ref{IFDS}. $\varsigma$ controls the repulsive force from obstacles, $\rho$ adjusts the attractive force toward the goal, and $\vartheta$ refers to the direction of the UAV.
 The UAV position update during the time interval $\Delta T$, based on its velocity from (\ref{eq:2}) is given by:

-The model in (\ref{eq:3}) acts as the UAV's transition model when an action $ \left ( \rho, \varsigma, \varphi \right )$ is chosen from the RL policies, thus updating its position in the next time-step.
-The input states $\Phi$ based on which the control action is taken are explained in the next subsection.
+The model in (\ref{eq:3}) acts as discrete-time transition model when an action $ \left ( \rho, \varsigma, \vartheta \right )$ is chosen from the RL policies, thus updating its position in the next time-step.
+The state and action-space description of the agent is provided in the next subsection.

-\subsubsection{States}
+\subsection{States}

-The UAV, equipped with an RL agent for navigation, receives real-time information through ADS-B in the UTM environment \cite{ince2024sense} from other moving obstacles similar to a UAV with fixed trajectory required for tasks such as infrastructure inspection \cite{liu2022industrial}, road traffic monitoring, and surveillance \cite{huang2021decentralized}.
+The UAV, equipped with an RL agent for navigation, receives real-time information through automatic dependent surveillance-broadcast (ADS-B) \cite{ince2024sense} from other moving obstacles similar to a UAV with fixed trajectory required for tasks such as infrastructure inspection \cite{liu2022industrial}, road traffic monitoring, and surveillance \cite{huang2021decentralized}.
 The UAV obtains the position of the obstacle ${P}^t_{\textup{obs}}$ and the velocity ${v}_{\textup{obs}}^t$ at time $t$.
-The position of the UAV ${P}^t$ is assumed to be obtained from the built-in ADS-B sensor, via GPS location.
+The position of the UAV ${P}^t$ is assumed to be obtained from the built-in GNSS sensor.
 The agent input state at the time $t$ includes the UAV’s relative position to both the target and nearby obstacles, which is formally represented as

-\subsubsection{Actions}
+\subsection{Actions}

-The actions of the UAV, as illustrated in Fig. \ref{figure2_schematic}, are represented by the vector $a_t = \left (\rho, \varsigma, \vartheta \right )$, where: \begin{itemize} \item $\left (\rho, \varsigma \right )$ determine the influence of the repulsive force of the obstacles and the attractive force toward the target, respectively, on UAV navigation. \item $\varphi$ denotes the heading angle that the UAV must adjust to reach the designated destination. \end{itemize}
+The actions of the UAV, as illustrated are represented by the vector $a_t = \left (\rho, \varsigma, \vartheta \right )$, where $\left (\rho, \varsigma \right )$ determine the influence of the repulsive force of the obstacles and the attractive force toward the target respectively, on UAV navigation and $\vartheta$ denotes the heading angle that the UAV must adjust to reach the designated destination.

-\subsubsection{Reward}
+\subsection{Reward}

 The agent reward for a given state $\Phi_t$ upon selecting the action $a_t$ is given by,